 Steering Committee

 WIIS Brussels is led by an energetic and diverse team of unpaid volunteers who make up its Steering Committee.
-The SC is responsible for the day-to-day functioning of the association.
+The SC is responsible for the day-to-day functioning of the association and is supported by collaborators.

 Angelica Arámbulo